mattrussi/gitlab-com-runbooks/docs/incidents/when-gitlab-com-is-down.md

 git push ops
 ```

-One the MR is merged, apply it on the `ops` CI pipeline like you would normally
+Once the MR is merged, apply it on the `ops` CI pipeline like you would normally.

 ### Incorporate changes into canonical when gitlab.com is available